July 10, 2025

 A sober curious lifestyle can look different for each person, but it might involve:

-• taking a break from alcohol over certain periods, for example during Dry January, or even getting involved in fundraising initiatives like febfast or Ocsober
+• taking a break from alcohol during months such as January and July, or even getting involved in fundraising initiatives like febfast or Ocsober

 • having alcohol-free days during the week